ETH-DISCO/captcha-the-flag/README.md

 [^16]: Andreas Plesner, Tobias Vontobel, and Roger Wattenhofer.
 Breaking recaptchav2.
 In 48th IEEE International Conference on Computers, Software, and Applications (COMPSAC 2024).
 IEEE, 2024.

+[^diff]: Very obvious differences being that every task must always contain a correct answer and that we have not implemented the audio challenge or the endless-object-detection task (in which the task is to stop clicking when there are no more objects to click rather than just to click all relevant objects).